Federal Miller Act Payment Bond Claim: Who Gets Paid and Who Does Not? What Are the Deadlines?

 WHO GETS PAID UNDER A MILLER ACT CLAIM AND WHO DOES NOT

-For federal projects in excess of $100,000, contractors who have a contract directly with the Federal Government must obtain Miller Act Payment Bond intended for the protection of Subcontractors, laborers and material suppliers to the project.
+For federal projects in excess of $100,000, contractors who have a contract directly with the Federal Government must obtain a Miller Act Payment Bond.
+The Bond is intended for the protection of subcontractors, laborers and material suppliers to the project.

 As a general rule, every subcontractor, laborer, or material supplier who deals directly with the prime contractor and is unpaid may bring a lawsuit for payment against the Miller Act Payment Bond.
 Further, every unpaid subcontractor, laborer, or material supplier who has a direct contractual relationship with a first-tier subcontractor may bring such an action.
 The deadlines for these claims are described below.